 Close to Reykjavík, Iceland, amid the bleak but hauntingly beautiful lavascape of the Reykjanes peninsula, lies the trio of peaks Þríhnjúkagígar (Thrihnjukagigar, which translates to ‘three peaks craters’).
 What distinguishes this crater that has lain dormant for 4000 years is its allowance for a vertical descent into its magma chamber.
-Following several years of study and groundwork by a team lead by Icelandic doctor and environmentalist Árni B. Stefánsson, the tour Inside the Volcano began operations last month, offering controlled access to small guided groups.
+Following several years of study and groundwork by a team lead by Árni B. Stefánsson, the tour Inside the Volcano began operations last month, offering controlled access to small guided groups.

 We made the sortie on the morning of July 19.
 The first installment of this two-part photo essay deals with getting to the Þríhnjúkagígar base station after a trek of of 4.5 Kms through the lava field, the second part covers the actual drop into the cavern.

 In my backpack I carried two Canon EOS 5D Mark III bodies and three lenses (Canon Tilt-Shift 17mm f/4 L, Canon Tilt-Shift 24mm f/3.5 L II, and Zeiss ZE 50mm f/2 Makro Planar).